kkrull/doc-speeding-up-rspec/speeding-up-rspec.md

 end
 ```

-Going for the win and using `Mongoid.purge!` with a RAMdisk'd `mongodb` didn't
-do any better than just using `Mongoid.purge!` by itself, so it wasn't worth
+Going for the win and using `Mongoid.purge!` with a RAMdisk'd `mongodb` didn't do any better than just using
-the trouble of changing how the service starts up.
+`Mongoid.purge!` by itself, so it wasn't worth the trouble of changing how the service starts up.

 ## Redirecting output

-I stumbled upon this by accident, when I noticed RSpec running faster when I
-redirected its output.
-The `progress` formatter seems to flush `$stdout` for
+I noticed RSpec running faster when I redirected its output.
+The `progress` formatter seems to flush `$stdout` for each
-each dot.
+dot.

-Running `bundle exec rspec --out <file> ...` does the trick, but it also makes
-you go through another stop of looking at the file when you want to see
+Running `bundle exec rspec --out <file> ...` does the trick, but it also makes you go through another stop of looking at
-results.
-I created `script/rspec` to automate the process of running the specs
+the file when you want to see results.
+I created `script/rspec` to automate this process
-and looking at the file.

 If all specs pass, you'll see the summary: